siddarth17/Projects/Language Interpreter/README.md

 README.md

-This program works as an Interpreter for BASIC.
-BASIC is a well-known programming language that was used a lot decades ago.
+This program works as an Interpreter for BASIC, a well-known programming languagedecades ago.
 The interpreter handles multiple statements from the BASIC program.

-The interpretProgram function will read in a valid program from an input stream, interpret that program, and output everything to an output stream in Interpreter.cpp.

 Below are the statement files I used and their functions: